Safarveisi/ML_PLATFORM/README.md

 > [!Note]
 > Make sure you have a builder instance with driver of type docker-container.
 Otherwise, `docker buildx` fails.

-::two:: Navigate to `deploy/k8s` directory and create the Kubernetes resources by running
+:two: Navigate to `deploy/k8s` directory and create the Kubernetes resources by running

 ```bash
 task apply-all